find a tool to convert mediawiki to pdf

 It should be possible to retrieve the raw mediawiki source and convert to a markup language that is understood by office programs.

-#3 Updated by -miska- almost 7 years ago
+#3 Updated by -miska- over 7 years ago

 - Status changed from In Progress to Feedback